Canop/broot/website/src/conf_file.md

     br -gh

-If you almost always want those flags, you may define them as default in the configuration file file, with the `default_flags` setting.
+If you almost always want those flags, you may define them as default in the configuration file, with the `default_flags` setting.

 ```Hjson
 default_flags: -gh